lanl-ansi/PowerModelsGMD.jl/README.md

 ## PMsGMD Dependencies

 PMsGMD builds on the following Julia packages: [PowerModels](https://github.com/lanl-ansi/PowerModels.jl) v0.18.0 and [InfrastructureModels](https://github.com/lanl-ansi/InfrastructureModels.jl) v0.6.0.
-In addition, it relies on and was optimized for these packages: [JSON](https://github.com/JuliaIO/JSON.jl) v0.21.1, [JuMP](https://github.com/jump-dev/JuMP.jl) v0.21.6, and [Memento](https://github.com/invenia/Memento.jl) v1.1.2.
+In addition, it relies on and was optimized for these packages: [JSON](https://github.com/JuliaIO/JSON.jl) v0.21.1, [JuMP](https://github.com/jump-dev/JuMP.jl) v0.21.7, and [Memento](https://github.com/invenia/Memento.jl) v1.1.2.

-## Core Problem Formulations
+## Core Problem Specifications

 PMsGMD solves for quasi-dc line flow and ac power flow problems in a system subjected to geomagnetically induced currents (GIC).
 It also solves for mitigation strategies by treating the transformer overheating problem as an optimal transmission switching problem.

-Currently the following common industry and academic formulations have been implemented:
+Currently the following common industry and academic specifications have been implemented:
 * GIC DC: quasi-dc power flow
 * GIC AC-OPF: ac optimal power flow with sequential/coupled quasi-dc power flow
 * GIC AC-MLS: ac minimum-load-shed with sequential/coupled quasi-dc power flow